 Biznews.com is a disruptive internet publishing business which was founded in August 2013.
 It embraces Jeff Bezos’s Day One philosophy using software instead of people wherever possible, thus freeing its brainpower to focus on fulfilling an obsessive customer focus.
-It is a fully remote business with no physical head office and a core team and associates spread across the world.
-Biznews’s focus is on serving the global South African through independent reporting and commentary on local and global issues that affect their lives.
-This content is delivered through text, audio and webinars.
-It has a partnership with the Wall Street Journal, offering full access to wsj.com for Biznews Premium subscribers.
+It is a fully remote business, has no physical head office and a team spread across the world.
+With hubs in London, Johannesburg and Cape Town, Biznews is uniquely positioned to serve South Africans with a global mindset through independent reporting and commentary on local and global issues that affect their lives.
+The subscription service, Biznews Premium, features bespoke commentary, exclusive Whatsapp and Twitter channels, investment webinars and a partnership with the Wall Street Journal offering full access to wsj.com.
 If you would like to contact any member of the team, the email convention is the person’s first name followed by biznews.com – i.e. [email protected]

 Alec Hogg is the founder and publisher of Biznews.com.
 A writer, broadcaster and disruptive media entrepreneur.
 An internet publishing pioneer, in 1997 created the highly successful Moneyweb Holdings from a room above his garage.
 During this period Moneyweb introduced business radio into South Africa and transformed the bankrupt Classic FM into a profitable enterprise.
 Hogg left Moneyweb in October 2012 and 10 months later created Biznews with the intention of taking disruption of SA financial media to the next level.
 In May 2016 he relocated to London to globalise the business with responsibility for its drive into mushrooming podcast and internet radio fields.